Idaho House passes ban on gender-affirming medical care - NewsBreak

 The bill now goes to the Senate, where a similar gender-affirming care ban died last year.
 At the time, the Idaho Senate Republicans issued a statement saying they strongly oppose gender-affirming surgery for children but feared the bill could affect medically necessary care for non-transgender kids, and they did not want to interfere in parents' medical decision-making authority.

+Similar bills banning gender-affirming care have been passed in other parts of the United States.
+Utah became the first state to pass such a law in late January.
+In South Dakota , governor Kristi Noem signed into law a similar bill that will ban gender-affirming care in the state after July 1, 2023.
+Similar restrictions have been proposed in Alabama , Texas and other states.

+According to a digital tracker operated by the American Civil Liberties Union , hundreds of bills restricting LGBTQ+ rights have already been introduced in the United States in 2023.
+The proposed legislations vary in scope: In some states, gender-affirming care would be banned, while other bills would keep transgender people from matching their driver's license or other identifications to their gender identity or limit transgender youth from joining sports teams that match their gender identity.

-Several other anti-LGBTQ bills are also still making their way through the Legislature.
+In Idaho, several other anti-LGBTQ bills are also still making their way through the Legislature.
 One would restrict transgender kids' school bathroom access, by barring them from using locker rooms, changing facilities or bathrooms that match their gender.
 Another bill limits sex education in grade school and prohibits schools from discussing human sexuality, gender identity or sexual orientation before fifth grade.
-A bill printed Monday could require schools to inform parents if there is a change in a student’s “mental, emotional or physical health or wellbeing,” -- perhaps including if the student discloses they are gay or transgender.
+A bill printed Monday could require schools to inform parents if there is a change in a student's "mental, emotional or physical health or wellbeing," - perhaps including if the student discloses they are gay or transgender.

 Parents could sue libraries and public schools for $10,000 if anything deemed "harmful to minors" is made available to their child under another bill.
 The definition of "harmful to minors" includes a long and graphic list of behaviors as well as anything that might have the effect of "substantially arousing" desires in people under 18.
 It includes a carve-out for things that have serious artistic, scientific, political or literary value for youth, but allows that determination to be made by "prevailing standards in the adult community."